ds10/vle-xapi-conversions/logfiles.md

 ```
 **Verb and object**

-Note: This is a wide table with horizontal scroll bars
+Note: This is a wide table with horizontal scroll bars.

+In moodle the 'eventname' field usually provides enough to provide the verb, the some of the object.id and the object.type.definition

        [moodle.eventname] | route | verb | object.id | object.definition.type
        ---|---|---|---|---